bips-hb/tpc/README.md

 which are parents of all non-context nodes in the same tier (e.g. 'calender year' if the tiers encode different years).

-The package also includes a function called `ida_invalid`, which determines possibly valid adjustment sets from a graph that is not valid CPDAG or MPDAG.
+The package also includes a function called `ida_invalid`, which determines possibly valid adjustment sets from a graph that is not a valid CPDAG or MPDAG.

 ## Install
 To install and load this package in R from GitHub, make sure that the `devtools` package is installed and run the following commands: